Deep Reinforcement Learning for Traveling Purchaser Problems

 \section{``Solve Separately, Learn Globally'' Framework}

-We now introduce our ``solve separately, learn globally'' framework for TPPs.
-As aforementioned, prior works typically require to address routing and purchasing simultaneously \citep{r_1}.
-In contrast, by leveraging DRL, we can decouple the routing decisions and purchasing decisions at the operating level, i.e., ``solve separately'', while guiding the decision-making using a policy, which is learned to optimize the global solution objective, i.e., ``learn globally''.
-This framework offers the potential for both high computational efficiency and high-quality solutions if the policy is well-trained.
+We introduce our ``solve separately, learn globally'' framework in this section.
+As aforementioned, prior works typically require addressing routing and purchasing simultaneously \citep{r_1}.
+In contrast, by leveraging DRL, we can decouple the routing decisions and purchasing decisions at the operational level, i.e., ``solve separately'', while guiding the decision-making using a policy that is learned to optimize the global solution objective, i.e., ``learn globally''.
+This framework offers the potential for both high computational efficiency and solution quality, provided the policy is well-trained.